SBCTC Policy Manual

 Civil Service Classified Employees

 Working conditions and compensation for community college and State Board classified employees are governed by the civil service system as defined by RCW 41.06.
-The Washington Personnel Resources Board (WPRB) has the statutory authority to adopt:
+The office of the Human Resource Director within OFM has the statutory authority to adopt:

 - Class Titles and Salary Ranges - The official classification and compensation plans for community college classified employees are adopted by the WPRB.
 Salary ranges provided under the WPRB compensation plan provide a series of salary steps, with a minimum and maximum salary for each job class.
 Each classification has an assigned salary range.
 New hires may be placed at any step in the assigned range.
 Step movement along the salary range is earned through longevity in service up to the maximum step of the range.
 Employees progress in their career (through promotion and reclassification) by assuming higher-level duties.
 The legislature may also provide general salary increases or, through WPRB recommendations, increases based upon documented recruitment, retention, alignment problems or increased duties and responsibilities.

-- Rules Governing Administration - Rules governing administration of community college classified employment regarding such things as exemption from civil service, appointment, demotion, suspension, promotion, layoff, resignation, leave, affirmative action, and labor relations are contained in WAC 357, the rules of the Washington Personnel Resources Board.
+- Rules Governing Administration - Rules governing administration of community college classified employment regarding such things as exemption from civil service, appointment, demotion, suspension, promotion, layoff, resignation, leave, affirmative action, and labor relations are contained in WAC 357.

-The appointing authority may approve provisions, related to working condition issues that supplement or add to those adopted by the WPRB, by adoption of policy, or through collective bargaining.
+The appointing authority may approve provisions, related to working condition issues that supplement or add to those adopted by the Director, by adoption of policy, or through collective bargaining.

 RCW 41.06 specifically exempts from civil service system coverage members of the board of trustees, presidents, vice presidents, and their confidential secretaries, deans, directors, and chairs, academic personnel, executive heads of major administrative or academic divisions, and other administrative and professional personnel.
 The statute also exempts students, part-time or temporary employees, consultants, the State Board director, the confidential secretary, and professional and administrative staff of the State Board.
 It also provides to each district’s board of trustees, the authority to exempt from civil service classifications involving research activities, counseling of students, extension or continuing education activities, graphic arts or publications activities.
 Additional information on these exemptions may be found in RCW 41.06.070 and WAC 357.